junwei-pan/fasttext_torch/README.md

 -corpus_test: path of the testing data

--minfreq: only those words with frequence higher than this will be used as features
+-minfreq: only those words with frequence higher than this will be used as features, default 10

--dim: the embedding dimension
+-dim: the embedding dimension, default 10

--lr: learning rate
+-lr: learning rate, default 0.5

--min_lr: the minimal learning rate
+-min_lr: the minimal learning rate, default 0.001

--decay: whether to decay learning rate, 1 for decay, 0 for no decay
+-decay: whether to decay learning rate, 1 for decay, 0 for no decay, default 0

--epochs: number of epochs to go through the training data
+-epochs: number of epochs to go through the training data, default 5

--stream: whether to stream the data: 1 for streaming, 0 for store all data in memory, default 1
+-stream: whether to stream the data: 1 for streaming, 0 for store all data in memory, default 0

 -suffix: suffix of the model

 -n_classes: number of classification categories

--n_gram: 1 for unigram, 2 for bigram, 3 for trigram
+-n_gram: 1 for unigram, 2 for bigram, 3 for trigram, default 1

--title: whether use the title to generate features
+-title: whether use the title to generate features, default 1

--description: whether use the description to generate features
+-description: whether use the description to generate features, default 1

 ## To be done